Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for delta-matroids and embedded graphs

 \subsection{Skew characteristic polynomial for delta-matroids}

-Motivated by the correspondence between embedded graphs and binary delta-matroids, we can generalise the skew characteristic polynomial to the bialgebra~$\B$ of binary delta-matroids.
+Motivated by the correspondence between embedded graphs and binary delta-matroids, we can generalize the skew characteristic polynomial to the bialgebra~$\B$ of binary delta-matroids.

-Note that the nondegeneracy $\nu$ admits a natural extension to binary delta-matroids: if $\D=(E;\Phi)$ is a binary delta-matroid, define $\nu(D) = 1$ if $E \in \Phi$ and $0$ otherwise.
-Indeed, for a chord diagram~$C$, its intersection graph~$g(C)$ is nondegenerate iff the boundary of~$C$ is connected, that is, iff~$C$ is a quasi-tree.
+Note that the non-degeneracy $\nu$ admits a~natural extension to binary delta-matroids: if $D=(E;\Phi)$ is a~binary delta-matroid, define $\nu(D) = 1$ if $E \in \Phi$ and $0$ otherwise.
+Indeed, for a~chord diagram~$C$, its intersection graph~$g(C)$ is non-degenerate if and only if the boundary of~$C$ is connected, that is, if and only if~$C$ is a~quasi-tree.

-\begin{definition} The \emph{skew characteristic polynomial} $Q:D\mapsto Q_D(u,v)$ is the invariant of even binary delta-matroids taking values in the ring $\C[u,w]$ of polynomials in two variables~$u,w$ possessing the following properties: \begin{itemize} \item it is multiplicative, that is if $D$ is a product of two even binary delta-matroids $D_1$ and $D_2$, $D=D_1D_2$, then $Q_{D}=Q_{D_1}\cdot Q_{D_2}$; \item for the delta-matroid $(\{1\};\{\emptyset\})$ corresponding to an orientable embedded graph with a single vertex and a single edge, the polynomial is~$u$; \item for the delta-matroid $(\{1\};\{\{1\}\})$ corresponding to the embedded graph with two vertices and a single edge (such an embedded graph is necessarily orientable), the polynomial is~$w+1$; \item for any even binary delta-matroid~$D$ whose ground set contains at least two elements, the value $Q_{\pi(D)}$ of the invariant~$Q$ on the projection $\pi(D)$ to the subspace of primitives along the subspace of decomposable elements in the Hopf algebra~$\B^e$ of even binary delta-matroids is a constant; \item the free term of the polynomial~$Q_D$ coincides with $\nu(D)$. \end{itemize} \end{definition}
+\begin{definition} The \emph{skew characteristic polynomial} $Q:D\mapsto Q_D(u,w)$ is the invariant of even binary delta-matroids taking values in the ring $\C[u,w]$ of polynomials in two variables~$u,w$ possessing the following properties: \begin{itemize} \item it is multiplicative, that is if $D$ is a~product of two even binary delta-matroids $D_1$ and $D_2$, $D=D_1D_2$, then $Q_{D}=Q_{D_1}\cdot Q_{D_2}$; \item for the delta-matroid $(\{1\};\{\emptyset\})$ corresponding to an orientable embedded graph with a~single vertex and a~single edge, the polynomial is~$u$; \item for the delta-matroid $(\{1\};\{\{1\}\})$ corresponding to the embedded graph with two vertices and a~single edge (such an embedded graph is necessarily orientable), the polynomial is~$w+1$; \item for any even binary delta-matroid~$D$ whose ground set contains at least two elements, the value $Q_{\pi(D)}$ of the invariant~$Q$ on the projection $\pi(D)$ to the subspace of primitives along the subspace of decomposable elements in the Hopf algebra~$\B^e$ of even binary delta-matroids is a~constant; \item the free term of the polynomial~$Q_D$ coincides with $\nu(D)$. \end{itemize} \end{definition}

-{\bf Remark.} We chose the value of the skew characteristic polynomial on the delta-matroid $(\{1\};\{\{1\}\})$ to be $v+1$ rather than just~$v$ in order to make it consistent with the requirement that the free term of the polynomial coincides with the nondegeneracy of the delta-matroid.
+\begin{remark} We chose the value of the skew characteristic polynomial on the delta-matroid $(\{1\};\{\{1\}\})$ to be $w+1$ rather than just~$w$ in order to make it consistent with the requirement that the free term of the polynomial coincides with the non-degeneracy of the delta-matroid. \end{remark}

-Since the set~$V(G)$ of vertices of a graph~$G$ is admissible for the delta-matroid of the graph if and only if $\nu(G)=1$, we deduce
+Since the set~$V(G)$ of vertices of a~graph~$G$ is admissible for the delta-matroid of the graph if and only if $\nu(G)=1$, we deduce

-\begin{theorem} The skew characteristic polynomial of a graph~$G$ coincides with the skew characteristic polynomial of its delta-matroid. \end{theorem}
+\begin{theorem} The skew characteristic polynomial of a~graph~$G$ coincides with the skew characteristic polynomial of its delta-matroid. \end{theorem}